Management |

 A. Generations defined B. Stereotypes or real differences?
 2 major approaches to generations

-B. Motivation and retention C. Culture and leadership
+A. Recruiting and selection B. Motivation and retention C. Culture and leadership C. Boomers vs. Gen Xers Focusing on millennials

 II.